 I think there are some very good benefits of being a virgin.

 Most of my friends gave it up to their boyfriends, only to have their lovers dump them after a couple of weeks or months.
 My girlfriends felt so used after such break-ups because they felt like they gave their all, only to have it trampled and thrown back at their faces.

-So as a virgin, you don’t really feel like absolute crap when Mr. Lover leaves you because you know that you did not give away a very deep part of yourself.
-Although you do feel sad after the break- up, it’s generally easier to get over because you never connected with the guy sexually.
+So as a virgin, you don’t really feel like absolute crap when your partner leaves you because you didn’t give away a very deep part of yourself.
+Although you do feel sad after the breakup, it’s generally easier to get over the failed relationship because there was never a deep-level sexual connection.

 As a woman, you don’t feel like death because your man slept with another woman, and you don’t have insecurities of ‘not being woman enough’ when the relationship goes belly-up.
 As a guy, you don’t have nightmares of you being a weak man who can’t satisfy his woman.
 No one needs that kind of stress that just eats at your self-esteem.

 Most relationships have the tendency of falling apart after people engage in sex.
-I guess the main reason would be that there’s nothing left of the relationship after a sexual encounter; all that could be done has been done, so now all you hear are crickets making noises in the background of your relationship.
+I guess the main reason would be that there’s nothing left of the relationship after a sexual encounter; all that could be done has been done.
+This applies to relationships outside of one-night stands.